EvoCharge

 E15

-E15 displayed; charger indicates internal memory or configuration error.
+E15 is displayed; the charger indicates an internal memory or configuration error.

 Non-Volatile Memory / Configuration Fault